 Crisis communications is a two-way street.
 Make sure you take the time to collect feedback from your employees.
 This will help you gauge office morale and get valuable insights into how clients are reacting to the crisis.
 Employee polls are a great way to do this; once again, this feature is available via Powell 365 and is easy to set up, deploy, and collect responses.

 While the subject matter and timeliness of your internal communication matters, so does the way in which you communicate.
 The tone you set with employees during crisis management will make or break how they are able to handle the crisis.

 What mood are you conveying in your internal messages during a crisis?
 Even though leadership faces challenges and may feel stressed and overwhelmed during difficult times, it’s important to stay positive when interacting with the rest of the company.
 Addressing the workforce with confidence will go a long way in keeping morale high.

 It’s easy for leaders to feel like they need to stay in control during a crisis by performing all the essential tasks themselves.
 However, the responsibilities of communication can be shared.
 While it’s important for employees to hear from the CEO or president, some information is just as effective coming from other members of the leadership team.
 Spreading these responsibilities out will help ease the burden and reduce fatigue.

 Keeping channels open

 It’s normal for employees to have questions and concerns during a crisis.
+So it’s important to have an inclusive culture where employees feel comfortable enough to ask questions.
 Be sure to have a clear and open line of communication for these issues to be addressed in a timely manner.
 More importantly, employees should be made aware of these channels, how to use them, and what type of response they can expect.